kdave/btrfs-progs/Documentation/btrfs-qgroup.rst

 **btrfs qgroup** is used to control quota group (qgroup) of a btrfs filesystem.

 .. note::
-   To use qgroup you need to enable quota first using **btrfs quota enable** command.
+   To use qgroup you need to enable quota first using :command:`btrfs quota enable` command.

 .. warning::